BjRo/bjro.github.io/_posts/2019-04-05-the-game-has-changed.md

 ---
 If you compare modern football teams to their predecessors 20-30 years ago, I think you can spot some interesting differences.
 Taking a look at the typical players for instance it seems to me that they were much more stereotypical than today.

-* Goalies prevented the goals, but everyone got nervous when they had the ball at their foot.
+* Goalies prevented the goals, but everyone got nervous when they had the ball at their foot

 * Defenders were mostly about destroying the opponents game, participating in the game with the ball itself came second.
-Think of Jürgen Kohler for example.
+Think of Jürgen Kohler for example

 * Creative mid-fielders and strikers were often completely freed of any defensive responsibilities.
 And we often had single players that dominated the games.
 (We still have Messi and Ronaldo, but they're probably the exception).
 Some famous midf-fielders or strikers were even smokers (Mario Basler anyone?)